DallanQ/lotr_journeys_in_middle_earth/Reference.md

 ### 24  DEFEATED (page 12)

-A hero is defeated when they fail a last stand, which occurs when that hero has suffered too much damage () or fear ().
+A hero is defeated when they fail a last stand, which occurs when that hero has suffered too much damage (icon of 3 scratch claws) or fear (icon of devil-like face with two curved horns).
 An enemy is defeated when its health is reduced to zero.

 24.1 After a hero fails a last stand, the app informs the hero that they are defeated.